lottelin/DoggieWalkie/README.md

 # Le Wagon 9 Weeks Bootcamp Final Project - "DoggieWalkie"
 **DoggieWalkie** is a progressive web application MVP for iphone X, a friendly social media app for dog owners and their beloved dogs to meet new friends.
-It contains a real time map showing nearby dog walkers' location and their dogs' basic profiles.
+It contains a real time map showing nearby dog walkers' locations and their dogs' basic profiles.
 The users are able to conduct real time chat with the other online dog owners to arrange a fun dog walk.
 <br>
 ### Project Mobile App "DoggieWalkie" Link
 http://www.doggiewalkie.club/
-sign in: charlotte@example.com/password:123456
+- sign in: charlotte@example.com
+- password:123456

 ### DoggieWalkie Product Pitch Presentation at Factory Berlin
 [Presentation Youtube link](http://shorturl.at/hzVY7)